StockNews Manual

 The first question is whether ABF's share of the AI-substrate profit pool is widening, stable, or contracting — and whether Ajinomoto can convert that share into reported earnings.

 Leaf 1.1 — ABF unit content per package is increasing, not decreasing.
 Layer count rises from 8 (Hopper H100) → 14-15 (Blackwell B100/B200/GB200) → likely more for Rubin (NVIDIA's 2027 generation).
 Each new wiring layer is one more ABF lamination.
-Verdict: ✅ supported.
+Verdict: ✅A supported.
 The unit-economics direction of travel is structurally favorable; even if unit volumes flatten, $/package rises with layer count.

 Leaf 1.2 — Substrate-maker customers paying for capacity expansion.
 Intel + AMD + NVIDIA collectively co-funded ~50% of expansion capex at top-4 substrate suppliers.
 SEMCO's 2026 ABF book is fully booked.
 Ibiden ¥500B FY26-28 program.
 AT&S Kulim Malaysia ramping.
 Customer behavior reveals customer beliefs about substitutability.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 Leaf 1.5 — Functional Materials sub-segment is NOT separately reported.
 Sits inside "Healthcare & Others" alongside Aji-Bio-Pharma CDMO and amino-acid platform.
 Estimate: ~¥110-130B revenue / ¥40-52B BP at FY24, but this is triangulation, not company-disclosed.
-Verdict: ⚠️ partial — the data gap is precisely the binding constraint on rating action.
+Verdict: ⚠️B partial — the data gap is precisely the binding constraint on rating action.

 V. Valuation Expectations Test (L1B)